RobTillaart/M5ROTATE8/README.md

 See log file performance sketch.

 #### Accuracy

+The overall behaviour looks not too bad, there are 30 steps per rotation.
 The rotary encoders show a step size of 2 and sometimes a step size of 1.
-This needs investigation.

-The overall behaviour looks good, there are 30 steps per rotation.

-Missing is an interrupt signal e.g. on change.
+So normally one rotation gives +60 or -60.
+The step size needs investigation as I would expect step size 1, always.

 #### Related